 In our house we cook a lot with garlic.
 When I have a little extra time I love roasting garlic in the oven.
 It tastes so good just spread on a cracker.
 By roasting it in the oven it gets really sweet and soft.
 Plus you don’t have to worry about trying to pop all the cloves out of the shell.
 By slicing the top off the entire head of the garlic all you have to do is use a fork to pick out the cloves when it’s done.
 I used 2 whole heads of garlic in this soup, again trust me!

-This was a meal that required a little more effort than making a smoothie or popcorn but honestly not much.
+While this was a meal that required a little more effort than making a smoothie or popcorn, it wasn’t much!
 Plus once you blend it all up it’s almost like a smoothie anyway!
+So the next time you are looking for an easy soup be sure to make this tomato cauliflower soup.

 - 2 whole heads of garlic